Lucalta/Wordpress-Tribe-Events-Post-API-Integration-Example/README.md

 # Wordpress-Tribe-Events-Post-API-Integration-Example
-This php code is meant to sync every tribe events posts with an external API
+This php code is meant as an example to show how to sync every tribe events posts with an external API.